dp-dev-test/experiments/README.md

 ```sh
 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 -d
 ```
+---

+**You can now access the Argo CD UI using the LoadBalancer's external IP or via [https://localhost:8088](https://localhost:8088) if using port-forwarding.**

 ## 5. Download the Latest Argo CD CLI for Windows